 The time of brain death determination is the legal time of death.
 The physician who determines brain death cannot be the physician who recovers the donated organs.

 Donation after Circulatory death (DCD) is the irreversible cessation of all circulatory and respiratory function.
-Patients who die through circulatory death can, in some cases, donate organs, tissues and corneas.
+Patients who die through circulatory death can, in some cases, donate organs, tissues and eyes.

 In order for donation after circulatory death (DCD) to occur, the following circumstances must exist: